 We recommend purchasing a traveler's guide, such as Lonely Planet, before your travels to prepare yourself and make the most of your time in Oaxaca.
 There's plenty to do!

 Accommodations & Homestays

 Participants stay with homestay families, chosen and screened by the CFHI Local Coordinator, nearly all of whom have been working with CFHI for many years.
 Homestays are located in Bacocho and Rinconada, both middle to upper class residential neighborhoods, as well as El Centro, a busy part of town where many Puerto natives reside.
 All homestays are located in close proximity to the language school, allowing participants to walk to language classes and meetings with ease, and accessible to public transportation to travel to and from clinical rotations.

-CFHI participants are frequently housed with others in the same homestay to share in the experience, but will always have their own room.
-All homestays, as well as the language school, have reliable wifi access, although speeds may vary.
-I
+CFHI participants are frequently housed with others in the same homestay to share in the experience, but will always have their own bed.
+Some homestays, as well as the language school, have reliable wifi access, although speeds may vary.